pythonbrad/goggles/README.md

 ---

 The translation can be edited via the [vocal_assistant/languages.py](vocal_assistant/languages.py) file.
-Current just two languages are supported (French and English).
+Currently, just two languages are supported (French and English).